ETolboom/blg/docs/wiki/Glossary.md

 ### Distance
 In the context of [Behavioral Rules](#behavioral-rule), the distance between two matched elements is the number of BPMN flow edges that separate them in the student's model.
 Each node in a behavioral rule defines an *ideal distance* and a *maximum distance*:

-- **Ideal distance** — the expected number of edges (default: 1).
+- **Ideal distance**: the expected number of edges (default: 1).
 Elements found at the ideal distance receive full credit.
-- **Maximum distance** — the furthest acceptable distance (default: 2).
+- **Maximum distance**: the furthest acceptable distance (default: 2).
 Elements found beyond the maximum distance are not matched.

 Elements found between the ideal and maximum distance are still matched but flagged as suboptimal and their BPMN element IDs are included in `problematic_elements`.